Business Financing for Retail Stores

 What is a CEBA loan, and is it extended to 2024 in Canada?

-The Canada Emergency Business Account (CEBA) is a government program in Canada that provides interest-free loans to the businesses affected by COVID-19.
-As of the last update, the program has been extended, but specific details may vary.
-It’s advised to check the latest information on the program’s official website.
+The Canada Emergency Business Account (CEBA) provides interest-free loans to businesses affected by COVID-19.
+The program has been extended, but check the official website for the latest updates.

 How long does it take to get approved for a business loan in Canada?